-Retirees pay taxes on Social Security benefits and withdrawals from 401(k) plans and IRAs.
-Annuity distributions are also taxed, although the portion that is taxed depends upon whether the annuity is considered qualified or nonqualified.
+Many retirees pay taxes on Social Security benefits in addition to withdrawals from 401(k) plans and IRAs.
+Annuity distributions are also taxed, although the taxed portion depends on whether the annuity is considered qualified or nonqualified.

 When you are creating your retirement budget, make sure you take into account the state and federal income taxes you will be required to pay.

-Required minimum distributions are another factor that can be overlooked when creating a budget for retirement.
+Required minimum distributions are another often overlooked factor when creating a budget for retirement.
 You will have to pay taxes on these IRS-mandated distributions, and failing to take them will result in a penalty.

 Shocks and Other Considerations

-Budgeting for shocks is essentially the same thing as having an emergency fund, which most financial experts advise should equate to three months’ salary for working individuals.
+Budgeting for shocks is essentially the same thing as having an emergency fund.

 According to researchers from the Urban Institute, “more than two-thirds of adults age 70 and older experience at least one negative shock over a nine-year period.”